-Highly successful traders spent time learning the basics.
-They constantly seek more knowledge and do more research.
-They scan stocks daily and continue to observe others.
+Top traders spend time learning the basics.
+Then they work to constantly seek more knowledge and do more research.
+They scan stocks daily and continue to grow.

 Most importantly, they set goals.
-These traders scrutinize their process and progress.
+They scrutinize their process, trading psychology, and progress.
 Of course they make mistakes, but they learn from them and improve.

-Successful traders are proactive, not reactive.
-And they focus on the process of finding great market opportunities, instead of on the outcome (like how much money they might make).
+The best traders are proactive, not reactive.
+They focus on the process of finding great market opportunities, instead of on the outcome, like how much money they might make.

 #4 Set Stop Losses to Protect Your Account